vpsfreecz/vpsadminos/docs/user-guide/networking.md

 ## Container configuration
 The commands above make the networking simply work, because *osctld* is also managing network configuration inside the container.
-It generates configs based on container's distribution and uses the `ip` utility to configure networking at runtime.
+It generates configs based on the container's distribution and uses the `ip` utility to configure the network at runtime.
 Supported distributions include:

  - Debian
  - Ubuntu